bayesways/bayes-sem/README.md

 It uses the marginal likelihood $y \sim N(\mu + u, \beta \beta' + \Sigma)$ where $\Sigma = diag(\sigma)$

+* We run the IRT model with marginal likelihood formulas in notebook `src/5.2.1-IRT-EFA-marg.ipynb`

+* We run the IRT model with augmented likelihood formulas in notebook `src/5.2.2-IRT-EFA-aug.ipynb`

-* We run the IRT model with hierarchical priors on $\Sigma_u$ in notebook `src/5.2.2-IRT-EFA-hierarchical-prior.ipynb`
+* We run the IRT model with augmented likelihood and hierarchical priors on
+$\Sigma_u$ in notebook `src/5.2.3-IRT-EFA-hierarchical-prior.ipynb`

 * In `src/6.1` we have a model for a simple IRT using the marginal likelihood.
 The observable $D$ is distributed as bernoulli_logit of the latent